In this article...

 There are several reasons data tracking is important for project managers, but three stand out above the rest: data-informed decision-making, quality management, and process development.

 The planning phase can’t account for every variable.
 Using data to inform decision-making will save project managers from wasting time and resources.
 For example, tracking time spent on each project task will give project managers a more accurate portrait of a team’s ability to hit deadlines on schedule and under budget.

 It is impossible to track the quality of a product without monitoring data.
 Project managers have a unique position as the nerve center of every project, and tracking data across the lifetime of the project gives them an immense library of information to pull from—ensuring a product meets quality standards.

 Project managers must always work to improve their processes to stay competitive.
 Reviewing project portfolios after a job has been completed or abandoned will give project managers the perspective that they would not have been able to.
 With proper KPI tracking and data management, any project can become an opportunity to improve workflow and knowledge.

-Improve your project management with tracking tools
+Improve your project tracking with the right software

 Tracking essential KPIs can ensure a high-quality final product and make it easy to spot small issues before they become big problems.
-You can also use those metrics to better plan future projects and propose process improvements.
+You can also use those metricsto plan future projects better and propose process improvements.

 monday.com Work OS is the project management software that helps you and your team plan, execute, and track projects and workflows in one collaborative space.
 Manage everything from simple to complex projects more efficiently with the help of visual boards, 200+ ready-made templates, clever no-code automations, and easy integrations.
 In addition, custom dashboards simplify reporting, so you can evaluate your progress and make data-driven decisions.